ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/udf/list/yson.md

     * `Yson::Parse***`: Getting a resource with a DOM object from serialized data, with all further operations performed on the obtained resource.
     * `Yson::From`: Getting a resource with a DOM object from simple YQL data types or containers (lists or dictionaries).
     * `Yson::ConvertTo***`: Converting a resource to [primitive data types](../../types/primitive.md) or [containers](../../types/containers.md).
-    * `Yson::Lookup***`: Getting a single list element or a dictionary with optional conversion to the relevant data type.
+    * `Yson::Lookup***`: Getting a single list item or a dictionary with optional conversion to the relevant data type.
     * `Yson::YPath***`: Getting one element from the document tree based on the relative path specified, optionally converting it to the relevant data type.
     * `Yson::Serialize***`: Getting a copy of data from the resource and serializing the data in one of the formats.
 * For convenience, when serialized Yson and Json are passed to functions expecting a resource with a DOM object, implicit conversion using `Yson::Parse` or `Yson::ParseJson` is done automatically.
 In SQL syntax, the dot or square brackets operator automatically adds a `Yson::Lookup` call.
 To serialize a resource, you still need to call `Yson::ConvertTo***` ([here's the ticket about CAST syntax support](https://st.yandex-team.ru/YQL-2610)) or `Yson::Serialize***`.
 It means that, for example, to get the "foo" element as a string from the Yson column named mycolumn and serialized as a dictionary, you can write: `SELECT Yson::ConvertToString(mycolumn["foo"]) FROM mytable;` or `SELECT Yson::ConvertToString(mycolumn.foo) FROM mytable;`.
 In the variant with a dot, special characters can be escaped by [general rules for IDs](../../syntax/expressions.md#escape).